yxuansu/MAGIC/story_generation/sh_folder/README.md

 ## Details of How to Run the Inference Code

-In this folder, we illustrate how to conduct inference with different methods.
+Here, we illustrate how to conduct inference with different methods.

 ****
 ### Catalogue: